pathakjiop/DoIT/README.md

-# Dolt - Task Management Application
+# Taskly - Task Management Web Application

 Dolt is a sleek and efficient task management application built using **Vite + React**.
 It offers an intuitive UI with powerful features to help users organize their tasks efficiently.